o-lim/generate-ninja/tools/gn/docs/reference.md

   handling.
 If you want to pass the sources to your script, you must do so explicitly by including them in the "args".
-Note also that this means there is no special handling of paths since GN doesn't know which of the args are paths and not.
+Note also that this means there is no special handling of paths since GN doesn't know which of the args are paths and which are not.
 You will want to use rebase_path() to convert paths to be relative to the root_build_dir.

   You can dynamically write input dependencies (for incremental rebuilds